SPEEDWAY NOTEBOOK: Trio of Team Penske drivers shines under the lights

 It was a hot and humid day in Martinsville, and those conditions were made apparent as many drivers asked for ice during pit stops throughout the race.

-As if the natural conditions weren’t unbearable enough, Austin Dillon, who started 22nd, suffered a flat tire on the second lap, an incident that also caused damage to his crush panel, which allowed excessive heat into the car.
-He exited the race at Lap 404 due to the extreme heat and had to be helped out of his vehicle.
+As if the natural conditions weren’t unbearable enough, Austin Dillon, who started 22nd, had a flat tire on the second lap, an incident that also caused damage to his crush panel, which allowed excessive heat into the car.
+He exited the race at Lap 404 because of the extreme heat and had to be helped out of his vehicle.

 The drivers completed a long and hot race on Sunday in Atlanta and will face another one this coming Sunday in Miami.
-Both Blaney and Keselowski commented after the race about having to run these typical spring events closer to the middle of the summer due to NASCAR’s expedited schedule stemming from the coronavirus pandemic.
+Both Blaney and Keselowski commented after the race about having to run these typical spring events closer to the middle of the summer because of NASCAR’s expedited schedule stemming from the coronavirus pandemic.

 “It’s a tough week, probably the toughest I’ve been a part of,” Keselowski said.
 “Atlanta was a grueling race, very humid, 500 miles. ...
 There’s an endurance factor to it.
 I don’t know if there’s ever been more of a grueling stretch in Cup racing.”